-States do not generally have laws on whether -- or when -- policyholders who get into a car accident should report the accident to their car insurance company, and Texas is no exception.
+States don't generally have laws on whether (or when) policyholders should report a crash to their car insurance company, and Texas is no exception.

-A "statute of limitations" is a state law that sets a time limit on a potential plaintiff’s right to bring a lawsuit.
-These deadlines vary depending on the kind of harm you suffered and/or the kind of case you want to file.
+A "statute of limitations" is a state law that sets a time limit on the right to bring a lawsuit.
+These deadlines vary depending on the kind of harm you suffered and the kind of case you want to file.
 In Texas, most car accident lawsuits need to be filed within two years of the date of the crash.
 Get the details on the Texas car accident statute of limitations.

-For instance, suppose that in your case, the jury decides your total damages award should be $100,000 (including your medical bills, lost income, vehicle damage, and "pain and suffering").
+Suppose your car accident goes all the way to trial, and the jury decides your total damages award should be $100,000 (including your medical bills, lost income, vehicle damage, and "pain and suffering").
 But the jury also decides you are 40 percent responsible for the accident (maybe you were speeding).
-Under New Jersey’s comparative fault rule, you are entitled to get 60 percent of the $100,000 total, or $60,000 -- still a significant sum, but not as much as the grand total of your damages.
+Under Texas's comparative fault rule, you are entitled to get 60 percent of the $100,000 total, or $60,000—still a significant sum, far below your total damages.

-Not only does the comparative negligence rule bind Texas judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster when he or she is evaluating your case.
+Not only does the comparative negligence rule bind Texas judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster who's evaluating your case.
 A claims adjuster makes decisions based on what is likely to happen in court, after all.
 But don't let that prevent you from pursuing an auto accident settlement or lawsuit.
 Instead, talk to an attorney about your situation and your best course of action.